Te Teira Manuka: Attempt to sell land at Waitara

-The Governor chose to side with Te Teira and honour his fraudulent proposal, and oppose Kīngi's resistance of English Law's expansion.
-Browne travelled to Taranaki; McLean and the colonial civil commissioner Robert Parris went to Waitara to negotiate with Te Teira Manuka, and arrived on 6 March 1860.
+The Governor chose to side with Te Teira and honour his proposal, and oppose Kīngi's resistance of English Law's expansion.
+Browne travelled to Taranaki; McLean and Parris went to Waitara to negotiate with Te Teira Manuka, and arrived on 6 March 1860.
 Knowing what they were proposing was a breach of tikanga, McLean and Parris advised Te Teira Manuka that they would communicate with him surreptitiously.
 They would fire a gun in their lodgings in Waitara when the Governor arrived, which would be a symbol for Te Teira Manuka to meet with them.
 The men contacted also Wiremu Kīngi, and tried in vain to get him to consent to a full sale of Waitara, but did not inform him of Te Teira Manuka's intentions.

 Two days later, Te Teira Manuka met with Parris, McLean and Governor Browne at Parris' house, and reportedly told the latter: "listen, O Governor, Mr. Richmond, and Mr. M'Lean.
 There is no man, not even a minister, equal to Mr. Parris in courage in carrying words among the Maoris during war [in efforts to make peace].
 Now, I say I give up Waitara to Mr. Parris, for him to give to you, O Governor, and to Mr. Richmond, and Mr. M'Lean— he will give it to you all...
 I will give to you, O Governor, my peace of land at Waitara."
 When Browne asked if the land was genuinely his to sell, Te Teira Manuka claimed it was entirely so.
 The deal was finalised shortly then and there, and Te Teira Manuka gave Browne his kaitaka to cement the transaction.